-- w If a meeting is or becomes inquorate no business shall be transacted and - the meeting shall be closed.
-The business on the agenda for the meeting shall - be adjourned to another meeting. - x A meeting shall not exceed a period of (2) hours, following public participation time (see Standing Order 3f). - y Councillors are required to forward progress reports and/or reports for consideration at the meeting to the Clerk at least (3) days before the date of the meeting.
+• w If a meeting is or becomes inquorate no business shall be transacted

+- and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting - shall be adjourned to another meeting. - x A meeting shall not exceed a period of (3) hours.